zrajna/indexed_gzip/README.md

 import nibabel      as nib
 import indexed_gzip as igzip

-# Here we are usin 4MB spacing between
+# Here we are using 4MB spacing between
 # seek points, and using a larger read
 # buffer (than the default size of 16KB).
 fobj = igzip.IndexedGzipFile(